azdavis/millet/readme.md

 will be marked as failing if there is a difference.
 The test will also be marked as failing if `sh -eu run.sh` exits with a non-zero exit code.

+After you first create a test, or if you update a test, you may want to generate an appropriate `out.txt` file.
+Use `bin/gen-test-out tests/<name>` to do that.

 [one-fifty]: http://www.cs.cmu.edu/~15150/
 [rustup]: https://rustup.rs
 [sml-def]: https://smlfamily.github.io/sml97-defn.pdf